 Prospect knows of your brand and product, know what it does and knows he wants it.

-At this point, prospect knows everything — what the product does, how it works, he likes and understands your brand and its values.
-He’s ready to buy.
+At this point, these prospects know everything.
+What the product does, how it works, they like it and understand your brand and its values.
+They are ready to make a purchase.

 2. Product aware

 Prospect knows of your brand but isn’t completely aware of what your product does or isn’t convinced of how well it solves the problem.